-4.11.d.
-Required Didactic Experience

-The educational program must include didactic instruction based on the core knowledge content in the subspecialty area.
+4.11.c.
+Required Didactic Experience The educational program must include didactic instruction based upon the core knowledge content in the subspecialty area.
 (Core)

-Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in interventional cardiology is provided through combined conferences with the parent cardiovascular disease fellowship's conferences.
+Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in ACHD is provided through combined conferences with the parent cardiovascular disease or other cardiovascular disease sub-subspecialties (e.g., interventional cardiology, clinical cardiac electrophysiology) fellowship's conferences.
 When this occurs, it would be appropriate for:

-- all fellows to attend the same conferences, not just when interventional cardiology topics are discussed; - core faculty members from the interventional cardiology fellowship attend the conference; and. - topics in the interventional cardiology fellowship area to be regularly discussed and fellows to discuss recent literature in the interventional cardiology area. - 4.11.d.1.
+- all fellows to attend the same conferences, not just when ACHD topics are discussed; - core faculty members from the ACHD fellowship attend the conferences and, - topics in the ACHD fellowship area to be regularly discussed and fellows to discuss recent literature in the ACHD area. - 4.11.c.1.
 The program must ensure that fellows have an opportunity to review all content from conferences that they could not attend.
 (Core)